synadia-io/control-plane-sdk-go/syncp/docs/UserPermissionLimits.md

 `func (o *UserPermissionLimits) HasSubs() bool`

 HasSubs returns a boolean if a field has been set.

+### GetAllowedConnectionTypes

+`func (o *UserPermissionLimits) GetAllowedConnectionTypes() []string`

+GetAllowedConnectionTypes returns the AllowedConnectionTypes field if non-nil, zero value otherwise.

+### GetAllowedConnectionTypesOk

+`func (o *UserPermissionLimits) GetAllowedConnectionTypesOk() (*[]string, bool)`

+GetAllowedConnectionTypesOk returns a tuple with the AllowedConnectionTypes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowedConnectionTypes

+`func (o *UserPermissionLimits) SetAllowedConnectionTypes(v []string)`

+SetAllowedConnectionTypes sets AllowedConnectionTypes field to given value.

+### HasAllowedConnectionTypes

+`func (o *UserPermissionLimits) HasAllowedConnectionTypes() bool`

+HasAllowedConnectionTypes returns a boolean if a field has been set.

+### SetAllowedConnectionTypesNil

+`func (o *UserPermissionLimits) SetAllowedConnectionTypesNil(b bool)`

+ SetAllowedConnectionTypesNil sets the value for AllowedConnectionTypes to be an explicit nil

+### UnsetAllowedConnectionTypes
+`func (o *UserPermissionLimits) UnsetAllowedConnectionTypes()`

+UnsetAllowedConnectionTypes ensures that no value is present for AllowedConnectionTypes, not even an explicit nil
+### GetBearerToken

+`func (o *UserPermissionLimits) GetBearerToken() bool`

+GetBearerToken returns the BearerToken field if non-nil, zero value otherwise.

+### GetBearerTokenOk

+`func (o *UserPermissionLimits) GetBearerTokenOk() (*bool, bool)`

+GetBearerTokenOk returns a tuple with the BearerToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBearerToken

+`func (o *UserPermissionLimits) SetBearerToken(v bool)`

+SetBearerToken sets BearerToken field to given value.

+### HasBearerToken

+`func (o *UserPermissionLimits) HasBearerToken() bool`

+HasBearerToken returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)